jon-torodash/jqmonthpicker/README.md

 INSTALLATION:

 Pretty simple.
-For those of you new to 3rd party jQuery plugins, simply include
+For those of you new to 3rd party jQuery plugins, simply include a script tag AFTER your jQuery script tag with the .js file.
+Unless you're looking to modify the plugin, go with the minified version.
-<script type="text/javascript" src="PATH"></script>
-where PATH is the .js file location.
-This line must come AFTER your jQuery script tag.

 USE: